alsyundawy/dns-blocklists/FAQ.md

 | Wildcard<br>domains | [Download](https://raw.githubusercontent.com/hagezi/dns-blocklists/main/wildcard/whitelist-referral-onlydomains.txt) |
 | ControlD<br>folder | [Download](https://github.com/hagezi/dns-blocklists/blob/main/controld/referral-allow-folder.json) |

 Want to actually block referral domains anyway? (**Not recommended.**) Use the lists below.
 It's better to apply these in a browser content blocker like uBlock Origin instead of network-wide at the DNS level, since DNS-level blocking is a lot harder to fine-tune once it's live.
+Note that this list doesn't have a ControlD folder, only the Allowlist above does.

 | Format | Link |
 |:---|:---|